-Segment profit represents the profits made by each segment, excluding the general and administrative costs of headquarters and remuneration of directors that shall be amortized, share of profit of associates using equity method, rental revenue, interest income, gain (loss) on disposal of property, plant and equipment, gain (loss) on disposal of investment, net foreign exchange gain (loss), gain (loss) on valuation of financial instruments, finance costs, and income tax expenses.
+Segment profit represents the profits made by each segment, excluding the general and administrative costs of headquarters and remuneration of directors that shall be amortized, share of profit of associates using equity method, rental revenue, interest income, gain (loss) on disposal of property, plant and equipment, gain (loss) on disposal of investment, net foreign exchange gain (loss), gain or loss on valuation of financial instruments, finance costs, and income tax expenses.
 Such measurement amounts are provided to the chief business decision makers to allocate resources to segments and to evaluate their performance.

+ENDORSEMENTS/GUARANTEES PROVIDED

-ENDORSEMENTS/GUARANTEES PROVIDED For the Year Ended December 31, 2020 Unit: NT\$ Thousands/ Foreign Currency Dollars
+Unit: NT\$ thousands/ Foreign Currency Dollars

-Endorsee/guarante e Maximum Ratio of י Code (Note 1) Endorser/guarantor Company Name Company Name Relationship (Note 2) Limits on Endorsement/ Guarantee for Each Party (Note 3) Amount Endorsed/ Guaranteed During the Period Outstanding Endorsement/ Guarantee at the End of the Period Actual Borrowing Amount Amount Endorsed/ Guaranteed with Collateral Accumulated Endorsement/ Guarantee to Net Equity in Latest Financial Statements (%) Aggregate Endorsement/ Guarantee Limit (Note 3) by Subsidiaries Remarks 0 Founding Co.
-Chien-Chiao Co.
-2 \$ 1,487,667 \$ 25,000 \$ - \$ - \$ - - \$ 3,719,169 Y N N 1 Chien-Chiao Co.
+Code (Note 1) Endorser/guarantor Company Name Endorsee/guar Company Name Relationship (Note 2) Limits on Endorsement/ Guarantee for Each Party (Note 3) Maximum Amount Endorsed/ Guaranteed During the Period Outstanding Endorsement/ Guarantee at the End of the Period Actual Borrowing Amount Amount Endorsed/ Guaranteed with Collateral Ratio of Accumulated Endorsement/ Guarantee to Net Equity in Latest Financial Aggregate Endorsement/ Guarantee Limit (Note 3) Endorsement/ Guarantee Given by Parent for Subsidiaries (Note 4) Endorsement/ Guarantee Given by Subsidiaries for Parent (Note 4) Mainland China Remarks Statements (%) , , (Note 4) 1 Chien-Chiao Co.
 Founding Co.
-3 1,072,826 109,612 109,612 50,000 109,612 41.63 263,308 N Y N
+3 \$ 1,109,000 \$ 109,612 \$ 109,612 \$ 109,612 \$ 109,612 42.02 \$ 260,888 N Y N

-Note 1: Explanation of the code column as follows:

-- 1. Number 0 represents issuer - 2.
-Investee companies are numbered in order starting from "1" by company. - Note 2: The types of relationship between the endorser/guarantee and the endorsee/guarantor are as follows, please label the number: - 1.
+- Note 1.
+Explanation of the code column as follows: - 1.
+Number 0 represents issuer - 2.
+Investee companies are numbered in order starting from "1" by company. - Note 2.
+The types of relationship between the endorser/guarantee and the endorsee/guarantor are as follows, please label the number: - 1.
 A company having business relationship with another. - 2.
 A subsidiary directly holding more than 50% of ordinary share equity. - 3.
 An investee company of which the parent company and its subsidiaries holding more than 50% of ordinary share equity. - 4.
 A parent company of which the subsidiary directly or indirectly holds more than 50% of ordinary share equity. - 5.
 A company that is mutually protected under contractual requirements based on the needs of the contractor. - 6.
-A company that is endorsed by all the contributing shareholders in accordance with their shareholding ratio due to joint investment relationship. - Note 3: 1.
-Aggregate endorsement/guarantee limits are conducted by the operating procedures of endorsement/guarantee regulated by the Securities and Futures Commission, Ministry of Finance, and approved by the shareholders' meeting according to Article 36-1 of Securities and Exchange Act: The aggregate limit for external endorsement/guarantee may be up to 50% of the net value and that for a single enterprise endorsement/guarantee shall not exceed 20% of the net value.

-For the year ended December 31, 2020, according to the above mentioned regulations, the aggregate limit for external endorsement/guarantee is \$3,719,169 thousand, which equals the net value of \$7,438,339 thousand 50%, and the aggregate limit for a single enterprise endorsement/guarantee is \$1,487,667 thousand, which equals the net value of \$7,438,339 thousand 20%.
+A company that is endorsed by all the contributing shareholders in accordance with their shareholding ratio due to joint investment relationship. - Note 3.
+The aggregate endorsement/guarantee limit of Chien-Chiao Construction Co., Ltd. shall not exceed 100% of the net equity of company.
+Endorsement/guarantee limit for a single enterprise shall not exceed 40% of the current net equity.
+The aggregate limit for the company of which 100% of the voting rights directly and indirectly held by the company shall not exceed 100% of the current net equity.
+The aggregate limit for a business partner endorsement/guarantee shall not exceed the total amount of transactions with the Company in the most recent year (the purchase or sales amount between the two parties, whichever is higher). - According to the above mentioned regulations, the aggregate limit for a single enterprise endorsement/guarantee of Chien-Chiao Construction Co., Ltd. equals the net equity amounted to \$260,888 thousand, and the aggregate limit for a business partner endorsement/guarantee is \$1,109,000 thousand. - Note 4.
+Listed (OTC) parent company endorsed/guaranteed for the subsidiaries, subsidiaries endorsed/guaranteed for the listed (OTC) parent company, or endorsement/guarantee for entities in Mainland China shall fill in "Y".